ILyass-Lr/demo_repo/README.md

 [quick-test 035e060] Added Hello World!
  1 file changed, 2 insertions(+), 1 deletion(-)
  ```
-We’re going back to the main branch to add a second line there also that will provoque the merge conflict, the we will add and commit the changes to the main branch.
+We’re going back to the main branch to add a second line there also that will provoke the merge conflict, then we will add and commit the changes to the main branch.
 ```html
 <div>Git !!
 You need to track me too !</div>
 <p>A merge conflict is created because of me :D</p>